Anger is a very important emotion that we experience as humans. When it is used effectively, it alerts us that something is wrong in our environment.

 THREE COPING STRATEGIES FOR ANGER TO TRY TODAY

-If you are curious if your anger may be related to anxiety, depression, or other mental health concerns, you may find it helpful to take one or more of the following screenings or click here for our general online assessment screenings:
+- If you are curious if your anger may be related to anxiety, depression, or other mental health concerns, you may find it helpful to take one of our 8 mental health screening tools.

 You may find some of these other sections helpful to learn more about your relationship with anger: